11 Oct Transitions in Photography | Oct 2016

 Why #1: Bird friendly choices help birds by preserving the environment that they depend upon.

-Why #2: Bird friendly choices also help people.
+Why #2: Bird friendly choices also help people by preserving the environment that we depend upon.